By Sam Ward – PACT’s Events and Marketing manager

 “Being within the PACT family has made a real difference as we have not felt alone in parenting children who had a rough start to life.”

-Emily and Ben also met our team at The Fertility Show, in 2019.
-Emily said: “We had always spoken about adoption being an option for us, even before we were married, but after several years without success in starting our family naturally we eventually decided to try IVF.
+Lily* and Alex* also met our team at The Fertility Show, in 2019.
+Lily said: “We had always spoken about adoption being an option for us, even before we were married, but after several years without success in starting our family naturally we eventually decided to try IVF.

 “After one failed round of IVF and a subsequent round which unfortunately ended in miscarriage, we knew that IVF wasn’t the right option for us.
 The main thing was that we just didn’t want to wait any longer to start our family.